The School of Labor &

-Engages in teaching, research, and outreach on all aspects of work and the employment relationship.
+The School and its faculty engage in teaching, research, and outreach on all aspects of work and the employment relationship.
 Our students go on to careers in human resource management, labor relations, union organizing and representation, employment law, and government.
-Over the last decade the Department has increased its focus on international labor and human resource issues.
-LSER now offers undergraduate and graduate degrees at the University Park campus and online through PSU's World Campus..
+Over the last decade the School has increased its focus on international labor and human resource issues.
+LER now offers undergraduate and graduate degrees at the University Park campus and online through PSU's World Campus..

 Spring 2013 World Campus, MPS Reception